-After a summary of historic events affecting London history and research, this booklet provides guidance on such topics as: determining an ancestor’s town or parish; using compiled sources; basic steps if place of origin is not known; civil and church jurisdictions; etc.
+After a summary of historic events affecting London history and research, this booklet provides guidance on such topics as determining an ancestor’s town or parish; using compiled sources; basic steps if the place of origin is not known; civil and church jurisdictions; etc.

 Parish Records, A Handlist Corporation of London, 1966 VREF 929.3421 LOND

 This booklet identifies Church of England registers in the custody of the Guildhall Library.

 Researching English Parish Records and Researching English Probate Records – separate volumes Christensen, P., Heritage Productions, 2001 VREF 929.342 CHRIz